slyfox1186/ffmpeg-build-script/README.md

 release version or Git commit used.
 A normal rerun reuses those versions and does not contact every upstream service. `--latest` refreshes upstream versions and rebuilds components whose recorded version changed.
+Starting a rebuild invalidates that component's completion marker, the registry's declared dependent components, and FFmpeg's marker before any recipe writes.
+A failed upgrade is retried on resume, and FFmpeg is relinked against rebuilt static dependencies.
+For changes to optional dependencies detected by upstream build systems outside the registry's dependency rules, use a clean workspace to guarantee every optional integration is reconfigured.

 Use either an absolute or relative path for a separate build root: